|Nutrition Facts (per serving)|

 3 to 5 dashes hot sauce, optional

 - 4 to 6 slices bacon, cooked, for garnish

-- Add the potatoes, corn, creamed corn, onions, red peppers, jalapeno peppers, vegetable broth and seafood seasoning to the slow cooker.
-Cover, and cook on low for 7-8 hours or high for 3-4 hours.
+Add the potatoes, corn, creamed corn, onions, red peppers, jalapeno peppers, vegetable broth and seafood seasoning to the slow cooker.
+Cover, and cook on low for 7 to 8 hours or high for 3 to 4 hours.